Precepts and Principles of Our Code of Conduct: Fulfilling The Trust

 And I simultaneously exemplify, and demand of managers, the high standards of personal conduct that confirm integrity.

-And Chartered Directors stand at a nexus of evolving competencies.
+And graduates stand at a nexus of evolving competencies.

 I have appropriate skills and competencies to enable me to perform my duties on a board and I am committed to ensuring that the Board will have an appropriate range of skills and competencies to enable it to effectively oversee the enterprise.

 I hold co-responsibility for fostering a board environment that invites difference and dissent, dealing rigorously with alternatives, and constructing compelling rationale for choices.

 I am supportive of personal performance reviews and undertake programs of continuous learning both to maintain and extend competence and to master new skills

 And I practice personally, and within the Board, the accountabilities that I demand of executives and employees.

 Certification from The Directors College confirms significant qualifications of expertise and competence.
 It also represents an on-going commitment to the future, practicing governance and stewardship in ways that contribute to companies, and at the same time raise the art, impact and outcomes of directorship.